 We’re happy to consider everyone for our program.
 Please be sure to read the application guidelines on the overview tab.

-Please complete the following forms.
-The information packet is yours to keep while the code of conduct, waiver, and medical forms should be printed out, signed, and returned us via e-mail at [email protected]
+The information packet is yours to keep while the medical form must be printed out, signed, and returned us via e-mail at [email protected].
+Please also bring a copy to Dunedin.

 The travel and goals forms are to be filled out and submitted online.